h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 Uplift tree and prediction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tree-based algorithm means in every tree, it takes information about treatment/control group assignment and information about response directly into a decision about splitting a node.
-So there is only one tree for every class and both groups - no separate trees for treatment groups data and control groups data.
+With tree-based algorithms, every tree takes information about treatment/control group assignment and information about response directly into the decision about splitting a node.
+This means there is only one tree for every class and both groups instead of separate trees for both the treatment group's data and the control group's data.

-The uplift score is the criterion to make a decision similar to the Gini coefficient in the standard decision tree.
-Every leaf in a tree holds two predictions, which are calculated based on a distribution of response between treatment and control group observations:
+The uplift score is the criterion to make this decision similar to the Gini coefficient in the standard decision tree.
+Every leaf in a tree holds two predictions which are calculated based on a distribution of response between treatment and control group observations:

 - :math:`TP_cl = (TY_cl + 1) / (T_cl + 2)`
 - :math:`CP_cl = (CY_cl + 1) / (C_cl + 2)`